 I’m sorry to say, but the author used the wrong tool for the wrong job.
 If this article was titled ” Event Sourcing is hard if you’re confusing it with Event Streaming”, then it’d be an excellent article.
 But, in its current shape, it’s just misleading and making the wrong point, repeating just common misunderstandings.
 It’s highly misleading for people who are not aware of what Event Sourcing is and may suggest that it’s much more complicated than it’s in reality.

 I’ll repeat it again: this is not Event Sourcing.

 If you liked this article, also check others where I’m trying to bust similar myths:

 You can read more in:

-I’ve made a list of articles like that: https://github.com/oskardudycz/EventSourcing.NetCore#this-is-not-event-sourcing
+I’ve also made a list of articles with wrong perspective on Event Sourcing: https://github.com/oskardudycz/EventSourcing.NetCore#this-is-not-event-sourcing